-Spiny Burr Grass Bland Shire Council noxious weed staff are currently installing signage warning the public about the threat of Spiny Burr Grass.
+Bland Shire Council biosecurity weeds staff have installed signage to warn the public about the presence of Spiny Burr Grass.

-The posts were originally designed to alert Council operational staff and also the general public of the dangers of movement through the areas.
+The posts are designed to alert the general public, councils operational staff and contractors of the dangers of movement through these areas.
 They are red in colour and labeled with the letters: BSC SBG.